innalizunova/exam-assistant-sentiment/README.md

 # Sentiment analysis and LDA analysis module for Exam Dialogue Assistant

 ## Data
-Download data from https://drive.google.com/file/d/1_ne2aQjQLlqM_-zH2bMnUeSFzg6kypU3/view (zip - 56 GB, unzipped - 81 GB)
+Download data from <link will be here soon> (zip - ?
+GB, unzipped - 41 GB)

 Folder 'data' contains csv files from 3 sources:
 - tonality dataset on English (for training)